-Science Reviews - Biology is an international, multi-disciplinary peer-reviewed open access journal that publishes reviews and research articles in the field of Biology.
-Science Reviews journal is published online as well as a Canadian print journal.
+Science Reviews - Biology is an international, multi-disciplinary, peer-reviewed open access journal that publishes high-quality reviews and research articles across various disciplines of biology, including molecular biology, genetics, cell biology, ecology, and others.

 Open Access.
-Science Reviews employs the Open Access publication model, which is free for readers, and the article processing charges ($100) are paid by authors or their institutions.
+Science Reviews is published quarterly and follows the Open Access publication model, enabling free and unrestricted access to published articles.
+The article processing charges are modest ($500) and are paid by authors or their institutions.

-Honorarium and free publications.
+Free publications.
 Science Reviews is published every quarter.
-To encourage high-quality reviews, research, and publications, we publish free of charge in each issue and also pay a $300 honorarium to the author(s) of one outstanding article, selected by the editorial board.
+To encourage high-quality reviews, research, and publications, we publish free of charge in each issue one exceptional article, selected by the editorial board.
+From time to time, we also offer the winner the position of our paid editor.

 Rapid Publication Decisions.
 Typically, manuscripts are reviewed and the first decision is provided to the authors approximately 3 weeks after the submission of the manuscript.